 In Vivo Brain Research

-Electrodes for brain research and clinical applications
+Electrodes for brain research applications

 Surface of the skull – Electroencephalography (EEG)

 Low spatial and temporal resolution

 Surface of the brain - Electrocorticography (ECoG)

 Stable recordings over time